kunalkeshan/spotify-vanilla-clone/README.md

 # spotify-vanilla-clone
-A non-responsive clone of open.spotify.com.
+A responsive clone of [open.spotify.com.](https://open.spotify.com/)

 # Tech Stacks Used